-Tufts Health Plan Senior Care Options provides coverage for certain health care services.
+Tufts Health Plan Senior Care Options provides coverage for health care services.
+Tufts Health Plan Senior Care Options does not provide health care services.
 Tufts Health Plan Senior Care Options has contractual agreements with providers practicing in facilities and private offices throughout the service area.
-These providers are independent, meaning they are not Tufts Health Plan Senior Care Options employees or representatives.
+These providers are independent.
+They are not Tufts Health Plan Senior Care Options employees, or representatives.
 Providers are not authorized to change this Evidence of Coverage or assume or create any obligation for Tufts Health Plan Senior Care Options that is inconsistent with this Evidence of Coverage.